Buying Term Life Insurance For The Self-Employed

 While being self-employed comes with several attractive benefits - work on your own terms, take holidays anytime you’d like etc. - there are some downsides too.
 The main downside is that self-employment might not provide you a steady monthly income, like a job would.
 Your clients might not always pay on time, and If you’re planning to start-up, there’s a risk of failure; leaving you, and your family without sufficient income.

-As you start on your self-employment journey, you must acknowledge that these financial risks are real, and prepare for them with a strong plan.
+As you start on your self-employment journey, you must acknowledge that these financial risks are real, and prepare for them with a strong term insurance plan.

 Regardless of whether you’re salaried or are self-employed - a term insurance policy can help you secure your family’s future.
 Being self-employed however, there are some additional risks you should pay attention to.